 If you can’t complete an assessment task or exam due to exceptional circumstances beyond your control, you may be eligible for special consideration.
 If granted, you may be given an extension, another assessment or a deferred exam, but your original assessment result can’t be changed.

-You may be eligible if you didn't complete your final exam or assessment due to exceptional circumstances beyond your control, the reasons may include:
+You may be eligible if you believe you won’t be able to, or you didn't complete your exam or assessment due to exceptional circumstances beyond your control.
+The reasons may include: